justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/code.md

 This package generates an icon set for React applications using the base [pie-icons](https://www.npmjs.com/package/@justeattakeaway/pie-icons) package.
 The SVGs in `pie-icons` are compiled into React components.

-The icons are bundled in CommonJS and ES Modules, to be more easily adopted for modern React Applications.
+The icons are bundled as CommonJS and ES Modules, to be more easily adopted for modern React Applications.

 ### Usage